sean-stanley/casualrp-hugo-site/content/episodes/interlude-camp-summerstar-act-3-ft.mykah-drake.md

 title = "Interlude | Camp Summerstar: Act 3 (ft.
 Mykah Drake)"

 +++
-Things take a turn for the worse as a ruthless killer tries to pick each member of the group off one by one.
+Things take a turn for the worse as the ruthless killer tries to pick each member of the group off one by one.
 Will anyone survive the night?